Codecademy/docs/content/javascript/concepts/objects/terms/hasOwn/hasOwn.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **`.hasOwn()`** method is used to check if the object has the specified property or not.
-It returns true if the property exists else false.
-This method was introduced as a replacement for the `Object.hasOwnProperty()` method.
-It is different from `in` operator as it does not check for inherited properties.
+The **`.hasOwn()`** method verifies if a specific property exists in an object, returning true if present, otherwise false.
+Unlike the `in` operator, it solely inspects direct object properties and doesn't consider inherited ones.
+This method serves as a replacement for `Object.hasOwnProperty()`.

 ## Syntax